AHeizenberg/AHeizenberg/README.md

 Hi 👋 My name is Ahad Hamirani
 ==============================

-I am a 4th-year computer science student currently studying at the University of Calgary.
+I am a 4th-year computer science student studying at the University of Calgary.
 My areas of interest are in computer networks, distributed systems and web development.
-I am currently looking for research and internship opportunities for Fall 2022.
+I am currently working as a Junior Software Developer @ Convverge and a Frontend Engineer @ LeapGrad.

 * ✉️  You can contact me at [ahadameen@hotmail.com](mailto:ahadameen@hotmail.com)
 * 🖥️  See my portfolio at [ahadhamirani.com](http://ahadhamirani.com)